jaketclarke/geography-weighter/README.md

 ### Check test coverage
 - `pipenv run pytest --cov=guts --cov=. tests/ --cov-config=.coveragerc --cov-report=xml`
 - `pipenv run coverage report -m`

+### Commit changes
+- ensure our developer machine (not env) has precommit and pytest (git commit will run on our computer, so it needs these things to run the hoook)
+- `pip install pre-commit pytest`
+- in the root of the git repo:
+- `pre-commit install`
+- before committing:
+- `pre-commit run -a`

 ## Ackowledgements